compassd/dcompass/README.md

 Different querying methods:
 - `Https`: DNS over HTTPS querying methods. `no_sni` means don't send SNI (useful to counter censorship). `name` is the TLS certification name of the remote server. `addr` is the remote server address.
+- `Tls`: DNS over TLS querying methods. `no_sni` means don't send SNI (useful to counter censorship). `name` is the TLS certification name of the remote server. `addr` is the remote server address.
 - `Udp`: Typical UDP querying method. `addr` is the remote server address.
 - `Hybrid`: Race multiple upstreams together. the value of which is a set of tags of upstreams.
 Note, you can include another `Hybrid` inside the set as long as they don't form chain dependencies, which is prohibited and would be detected by `dcompass` in advance.
 ```json